github/training-kit/workbooks/github-intermediate.md

 ## Pull requests

 ### Summary
-* Pushing branch to repo
+* Pushing a branch to GitHub
-* Using GitHub interface
+* Using the GitHub interface
 * Retrieving locally

 ```